Fair Use: Everything You Need to Know

 - If you are copying material in an emergency situation due to the fact that the purchased copies are otherwise unavailable, then this is fair use.
 However, the purchased copies must be replaced in a timely manner.

-- For academic purposes other than performance, multiple music copies can be made so long as no more than 10% of the whole work is copied.
+- For academic purposes other than performance, multiple music copies can be made so long as no more than 10 percent of the whole work is copied.
 Further, whole sections cannot be copied, those of which would constitute a performable unit.

 - A single copy of music recordings can be made by students for rehearsal purposes and must be retained by the educational institution or teacher.